 The new tools for the working group are progressing.
 The next stage is to update the voting rights calculator with some extra features.
 It may be necessary to increase the budget for the undergraduate student who has been working on the tool.

-Chair: perhaps we can have a budget motion in January about the extra money for the student.
+Chair: perhaps we can have a budget motion in January about the extra money for the student doing the work.

-No questions
+No questions.

 IEEE 802.11